The game is set in the Summer of 2000. The Cold War went hot in this world, and the violent 20th century closed with its third global war.

 Jeff Schultz – ER surgeon who found himself drafted when war broke out

-As of Sept 2000, the party has accumulated 30 more Americans, all looking to go home.
+In Sept 2000, the party took in 30 more Americans, all looking to go home.

-They are well-equipped thus far, haven’t taken significant losses (they are fairly cautious).
+They are well-equipped thus far.
 Notable in their equipment inventory are their two unusual amphibious vehicles, a BAV-485A and a GAZ-46 MAV… Nicknamed “BAV” and “GAZ (MAV)”.